wheelercj/emailer/README.md

     Haleigh, Rios, publisher@icloud.com, member
     Charity, Parrish, language@yahoo.com, member
     """
-    # If you prefer, you could also keep the contact info in a separate file
+    # If you prefer, you could instead keep the contact info in an XLSX, CSV,
-    # and use something in Python's versatile ecosystem to automatically load
+    # or TSV file and load it with the appropriate function listed below in
-    # it.
+    # place of `contacts.load_from_str`.
 )

 subject = "This is the email's subject"